ELTERWATER,

 but now a private house.
 This was skirted to its left along a

-diversion when the property ceased to be a farm.
-Then we crossed
+diversion when the property ceased to be a farm", mused Allen.

 its access track and through a kissing gate continued over fields,